 Colonel G. T. "Tommy" Orr is a graduate of Forest Park High School, class of 1983.
-He began his career with Forest Park Police Department in 1986.
-He has served in many positions with the department including thirteen years in Criminal Investigations and four as Chief of Detectives.
-He was promoted to Assistant Chief in 2006.
-Colonel Orr is also a graduate of the Southern Police Institute at the University of Louisville, (Kentucky) and is a POST certified instructor.
+He began his career with the Forest Park Police Department in 1986.
+He has served in many positions with the department including thirteen years in Criminal Investigations including four as Chief of Detectives.
+He was promoted to Operations Major then Assistant Chief in 2006.
+Colonel Orr is a graduate of the Southern Police Institute at the University of Louisville, (Kentucky) and is a POST certified instructor.

-Colonel Orr's current responsibilities as number two in the department include management of command and administrative functions.
-He works especially close with the majors in developing policy and procedures and managing the record's functions, criminal investigations, crime scene investigators, property and evidence, training and accreditation, and police services.
+Colonel Orr's current responsibilities as Assistant Chief include management of command and administrative functions; development of policy and procedures; managing the Record's Division, Criminal Investigations, Crime Scene Investigation, Property and Evidence, Training and Accreditation, and Police Services.

-Colonel Orr is a featured speaker for several citizen groups and community organizations, like Neighborhood Watch, Citizen's Police Academy, Forest Park Business Coalition, and Kiwanis Club.
+Colonel Orr is a featured speaker for several citizen groups and community organizations, like Neighborhood Watch, Citizen's Police Academy, Forest Park Business Coalition, Kiwanis Club, and Leadership Clayton.
+In 2012 Colonel Orr was asked to represent the Georgia Chiefs of Police at the State Supreme court reference a debate over the possibility of decriminalizing certain crimes.

-Colonel Orr is an active member of Glen Haven Baptist Church.
-He is married and has one son and two daughters.
+Colonel Orr attends Charity Baptist Church and has one son.